bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 BigCommerce offers a suite of APIs that let you manage store data, sign customers in, make client-side queries for product information, and write apps that integrate third-party services into store operations.

-Although each class of APIs configures authentication differently, they are all based on the OAuth2.0 standard.
+Although each class of APIs configures authentication differently, they're all based on the OAuth2.0 standard.

 ## Class I: Store Management REST APIs